-The Easy Chocolate Caramel Bars were great, but I wanted to try a second version a little more like the Sheila’s Dream Bars we sometimes buy at Pot Belly Sandwich Shop.
-Those bars don’t contain oats, and I read somewhere that the caramel in the middle is the kind used for candy apples.
+The Easy Chocolate Caramel Bars were great, but I wanted to try a second version a little more like the Sheila’s Dream Bars from Pot Belly Sandwich Shop.
+Those bars don’t contain oats, and some say the caramel in the middle is the kind used for candy apples.
 There are a few different brands of caramel mixes you can buy for apple dipping (they’re usually in the produce aisle), but I immediately thought of an old product from the ’70s called “Wrapples“.
-I hadn’t seen them in a couple of decades, then the other day noticed that Concord Foods had a similar product.
+I hadn’t seen them in a couple of decades, then the other day noticed that Concord Foods had a similar caramel apple wrap.

-So yes, I could have just used caramels or Kraft caramel bits, but I was kind of fixated on the idea of effortlessly laying the caramel over the base without having to unwrap or melt it.
+So yes, I could have just used caramels or Kraft caramel bits, but I liked the idea of effortlessly laying the caramel over the base without having to unwrap or melt it.

 - 1 stick (4 ounces) unsalted butter